bee4/transport/README.md

 $request = $client->head('ftp://user@pass:host.com/path')->send();
 //Remove a file
 $client->delete('ftp://user@pass:host.com/path/to/file.php')->send();

-//Upload a file
+//And SFTP - Upload a file
-$client->put('ftp://user@pass:host.com/path/to/file.php')
+$client->put('sftp://user@pass:host.com/path/to/file.php')
   ->setBody('File content here')
   ->send();
 ```

-A mapping is done between HTTP methods name and FTP calls to maintain the same API. `head` is used for FTP the same way than HTTP, to check if the resource is here.
+A mapping is done between HTTP methods name and client calls to maintain the same API :

+* `head` is used to check if the resource is here ;
+* `get` is used to retrieve a resource ;
+* `put` is used to upload a resource ;
+* `delete` is used to remove a resource.

+Others method are handled only by HTTP: `POST`